Catholic Chaplain Corps

-This extensive multi-semester course, offered through University of St Thomas School of Theology, Houston, offers a deeper reflection and integration on the theological understanding of spiritual care as well as highly developed skills in pastoral care.
+Certificate in Pastoral Care Two-Year (4 semesters) Program Integrating Theology & Pastoral Care Offered by The University of St. Thomas, St. Mary’s Seminary in Conjunction with The Archdiocese of Galveston-Houston offers a deeper reflection and integration on the theological understanding of spiritual care as well as highly developed skills in pastoral care.

 Pastoral Visitors enhance their effectiveness and ministry enjoyment by attending ongoing formation through gatherings and enrichment seminars.
 Follow the links below for what is offered.